Jacques Saadé-class container ship: Specifications

-The vessels will be 400 m long, 61.3 m wide, and 33.5 m deep.
-They will each have a deadweight tonnage capacity of 220,000 DWT.
+The vessels are 400 m long, 61.3 m wide, and 33.5 m deep.
+They each have a deadweight tonnage capacity of 220,000 DWT.

 The engines are the 12X92DF, designed by engine designer WinGD, fueled by liquefied natural gas (LNG).
 The decision to use LNG as a fuel is in anticipation of the upcoming 2020 IMO regulation limiting sulfur emissions.